-Luke Butkus begins his fourth season with the Packers and his first as offensive line coach, having been promoted to the position on Feb.
+Luke Butkus begins his sixth season with the Packers and his third as offensive line coach, having been promoted to the position on Feb.
 1, 2022, following three seasons as assistant offensive line coach.

 In 2020, Butkus worked with an offensive line that helped the Packers rank No. 1 in the NFL in scoring (31.9 ppg), giveaways (team-record 11) and time of possession (32:29), tied for No. 2 in sacks allowed (21), No. 5 in total offense (389.0 ypg) and No. 3 in yards per play (6.29).
-The line blocked for RB Aaron Jones, who set a single-season franchise mark for yards per carry (league-best 5.49) among players with 200-plus attempts, surpassing FB Jim Taylor's mark of 5.42 yards per carry in 1962.
-Bakhtiari and C Corey Linsley each earned first-team All-Pro honors from The Associated Press, while Bakhtiari and G/T Elgton Jenkins were both named to the Pro Bowl roster.
-Jenkins became just the third Packers offensive lineman (Deral Teteak as a rookie in 1952, Charley Brock in his second year in 1940) to make the Pro Bowl in their first two seasons.
+The line blocked for Jones, who set a single-season franchise mark for yards per carry (league-best 5.49) among players with 200-plus attempts, surpassing FB Jim Taylor's mark of 5.42 yards per carry in 1962.
+Bakhtiari and C Corey Linsley each earned first-team AP All-Pro honors, while Bakhtiari and Jenkins were both named to the Pro Bowl roster.
+Jenkins became just the third Packers offensive lineman (Charley Brock in his second year in 1940, Deral Teteak as a rookie in 1952) to make the Pro Bowl within their first two seasons.

 In 2019, Butkus helped the offensive line pave the way for Jones to rush for 1,084 yards (4.6 avg.) and 16 TDs, with the TD total tying for the league lead.
 Butkus assisted in the development of Jenkins, who played in all 16 contests as a rookie and started the final 14 games of the season at left guard.
 Jenkins was named to the PFWA All-Rookie team, just the second Packers guard to be selected since 1974, and helped Green Bay register 18 rushing TDs, the most by the Packers since 2009 (20).
 With the help of Butkus, Bakhtiari was named to his second Pro Bowl and earned second-team AP All-Pro honors.